In some ways, discovering the art of welding is a contradictory experience.

 Unsurprisingly, a joint is where two pieces of metal are joined together to form one piece.

 I know I keep mentioning it, but welding is simple.
 So simple, in fact, that there are only five types of joints.
 That’s it.
+I'll list them out below, but keep on reading to learn more about each of the 5:

 This is probably the most common type of welding joint.